bem22/CV/README.md

  + Improved user experience by integrating social media login for Google, Facebook and Twitter

 ## Self-taught skills
- + Applied solution finding through problem break-down such as dividing the data path from my phone to an embedded device connected to a server and implementing each segment
  + Acquired experience in soldering and PCB design in EAGLE for my Final Year Project
  + Developed skill in journal keeping and goal setting by reading "_How to be a productivity Ninja_" by Graham Allcott
  + Expanded abilities in tracking and developing habits by reading "_Don't shoot the dog_" by Karen Pryor and "_Power of Habit_" by Charles Duhigg